Efficient measure of information backflow with a quasistochastic process

 In formulating the condition for Markovianity, it is also required that quantum maps are represented non-negatively.
-This is seemingly counterintuitive to current perception where it is widely believed that the appearance of negativity is necessary for a lot of quantum phenomena.
-Thus, one would also think that quantum non-Markovianity, a non-classical phenomenon, would occur due to negativity in the dynamical map.
+This is seemingly counterintuitive to current perception, which widely believes that the appearance of negativity is necessary for many quantum phenomena.
+Thus, one would also think that quantum non-Markovianity, a nonclassical phenomenon, would occur due to negativity in the dynamical map.
 It would be interesting to show if a negative quasi-stochastic map corresponding to a Markovian evolution would still satisfy the monotonic relation in Eq. \eqref{eq: basic monotonicity}.
-Alternatively, it would also be interesting if it is always possible to find a frame representation that will return a non-negative quasi-stochastic matrix.
+Alternatively, it would also be interesting if it is always possible to find a frame representation that will return a non-negative quasistochastic matrix.

-Although the QPR of the dynamical maps studied above are represented non-negatively, we would like to point out that the generator $\mathcal{L}$ has a non-classical representation.
+Although the QPR of the dynamical maps studied above are represented non-negatively, we would like to point out that the generator $\mathcal{L}$ has a nonclassical representation.
 More explicitly, we find $L=[L_{jk}]$, $L_{jk} = \tr{F_j\mathcal{L}[G_k]} \in \mathbb{R}$, which is a $d^2\times d^2$ matrix that satisfies $\sum_{j}L_{jk} = 0\, \forall\,k$.
-This is the quantum analogue of the classical Kolmogorov generator \cite{van1992stochastic} that additionally satisfies $L_{jk} \geq 0$ for $j\neq k$, i.e., its off-diagonal elements are non-negative.
-For the pure decoherence and random unitary channel models, we observe that the off-diagonal entries of $L$ become negative when non-Markovianity condition is satisfied and non-negative otherwise.
-However, for dissipative model the matrix $L$ has negative non-diagonal entries in general.
-From here, it suggests that negativity in the generator appears to be necessary but not sufficient for non-Markovianity.
-This observation has also been pointed out in \cite{benatti2024quantum}, where they studied its connection to classical and quantum P-divisibility.
+This is the quantum analog of the classical Kolmogorov generator \cite{van1992stochastic} that additionally satisfies $L_{jk} \geq 0$ for $j\neq k$, i.e., its off-diagonal elements are non-negative.
+For the pure decoherence and random unitary channel models, we observe that the off-diagonal entries of $L$ become negative when the non-Markovianity condition is satisfied and non-negative otherwise.
+However, for the dissipative model the matrix $L$ has negative nondiagonal entries in general.
+This suggests that negativity in the generator appears to be necessary but not sufficient for non-Markovianity.
+This observation has also been pointed out in \cite{benatti2024quantum}, which studied its connection to classical and quantum P-divisibility.
 It remains unclear how exactly negativity in the generator of quantum evolution contributes to the degree of non-Markovianity.
-We believe that the study using QPR would be crucial in gaining a fundamental understanding of the difference between classical and quantum processes.
+We believe that the study using the QPR would be crucial in gaining a fundamental understanding of the difference between classical and quantum processes.